finnishtransportagency/viite/README.md

 grunt
 ```

+Running the tests from Idea:
+- run the "Grunt Test" task

-Running the tests:
+Running the tests from the command line:
 ```
 grunt test
 ```

+Running the frontend server from Idea:
-(Or run the "Grunt Test" from Idea)
+- run the "Grunt Server" task

-Running the frontend server:
+Running the frontend server from the command line:
 ```
 grunt server
 ```
-(Or run the "Grunt Server" from Idea)

-Running the frontend runs the tests, builds less and runs in the watch-mode.
+Running the "Grunt Server" task does the build, runs the tests and runs the frontend in the watch-mode.

-Frontend server sends the requests to the backend server that needs to be running for the application to work.
+Frontend server sends the requests to the backend server which needs to be running for the application to work.

 UI will be available in this address: <http://localhost:9003/>.

 Initializing the database
 =========================
-TODO
+Empty database must be initialized for the Flyway by running the task "Flyway init"
+or by calling the Viite AdminAPI: <http://localhost:8080/api/admin/flyway_init>.

+All the tables can be created and populated with the test data by running the task "Fixture reset test".
+TODO: nodes and junctions test data must be created too.

+Flyway migrations can be run by running the task "Flyway migrate"
+or by calling the Viite AdminAPI: <http://localhost:8080/api/admin/flyway_migrate>.
+("Fixture reset test" does this already.)

 [Käyttöönotto ja version päivitys](Deployment.md)
 =================================================